turbot/steampipe-docs/docs/managing/workspaces.md

 -->

-You can even set the `install_dir` for a workspace if you want to use a steampipe data layer from another [steampipe installation directory](https://steampipe.io/docs/reference/env-vars/steampipe_install_dir).
+You can even set the `install_dir` for a workspace if you want to use the data layer from another [Steampipe installation directory](https://steampipe.io/docs/reference/env-vars/steampipe_install_dir).

 This allows you to define workspaces that use a database from another installation directory: